Legal research, client intake, and AI case reports — all in one platform. Built for Australian lawyers and migration agents.

-Ask any question about Australian law and get a researched answer with specific Act sections, case citations, and court references.
+Ask any question about Australian law and get a researched answer with specific Act sections, case citations, and court references — in seconds.

 Every answer includes citations from AustLII and legislation.gov.au.
 Real sources, not hallucinations.

-Contract, property, family, employment, criminal, commercial, constitutional, and administrative law covered.
+Contract, property, family, employment, criminal, commercial, constitutional, migration, and administrative law covered.

 Describe any client scenario in plain English and get a structured IRAC analysis — Issue, Rule, Application, Conclusion — with relevant legislation and case law cited automatically.